Skip to content

 Bank code is expressed by 4 alphabetic characters.
 Yes, they could be 4 A-Z characters that display the short name of your bank.

-Likewise, the bank code of US Chase Bank is ‘CHAS’.
-Undoubtedly, it is the contraction of Chase.
+Likewise, US Chase Bank’s bank code is ‘CHAS’.
+Undoubtedly, it is a contraction of Chase.

 Country Code

-The following two characters that add to the SWIFT code are taken from the country code.
-Typically, the SWIFT system only uses 2 alphabetic letters to present the country code.
+The following two characters are taken from the country code and added to the SWIFT code.
+Typically, the SWIFT system presents the country code using only two alphabetic letters.

 Location Code

 The location code part of SWIFT depends on 2 characters.
-These 2 characters could be numbers or alphabets or even the combo of both numbers and alphabets.
-This location code describes the locale of your bank’s headquarter.
+These 2 characters could be numbers or alphabets or even a combo of both numbers and alphabets.
+This location code describes the locale of your bank’s headquarters.

 Branch Code

 The bank’s branch code in SWIFT consists of 3 alphabetic or numeric characters.
-Yes, they could be in 0–9 digits or A-Z alphabets or even the combo of both.
-These characters represent a specific branch of the bank from where your account belongs.
+Yes, they could be in 0–9 digits, A-Z alphabets or even a combo of both.
+These characters represent a specific bank branch from where your account belongs.

-Typically, all branches of a bank don’t own SWIFT code, so you can seamlessly proceed with a head office’s code.
+Typically, all bank branches don’t own SWIFT code, so you can seamlessly proceed with a head office’s code.

 How Do I Find My SWIFT Code?